AnalogStudiosRI/as-webapp-2.0/README.md

 [TSLint]: http://palantir.github.io/tslint/

 ## Tasks
-This project uses Webpack as the build tool, but called via NPM scripts.
+This project uses Webpack as the build tool, called via NPM scripts.
 All available tasks are in the `scripts` section of _package.json_

 ### Development
-This will start up a node (Express) server with all files deployed and watches for changes and "redeploys" as needed.
-This is the default task and primary task of the development workflow.
+This will start up a Node (Express) server which watches for changes and "redeploys" as needed.

 ```
 $ npm run develop